Seattle City Council Reverses Controversial ‘Head Tax,’ Saving Amazon Millions Of Dollars Annually

 The decision to rescind the tax was approved in a 7-2 vote during a Tuesday last-minute meeting called by Council President Bruce Harrell, reports Fox News.
 Also supporting the reversal decision was Mayor Jenny Durkan.

-The “head tax” ordinance, which passed unanimously on May 14, obligated any company with revenues of $20 million or more, such as Starbucks and Amazon, to pay the city a substantial tax amounting to millions of dollars every year.
+The “head tax” ordinance, which passed unanimously on May 14, obligated any company with revenues of $20 million or more, such as Starbucks and Amazon, to pay the city a substantial tax per employee amounting to millions of dollars every year.
 The money was to be earmarked for programs designed to fight homelessness in Seattle.
 Specifically, the council promised to fund various projects like homeless shelters, more affordable housing, and other outreach campaigns.

 Local businesses, including Seattle’s largest employer, Amazon, fought the city, arguing they already pay a significant amount of taxes and this new one is an unnecessary and excessive burden.
 No Tax on Jobs, a business-funded campaign, also went up against city hall to reverse the measure.